jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

 the class of object presented at run-time: it depends only on information available in the symbol table, and which is known during compilation.
+(With the minor exception of whether locals and globals are the same.)
-Our need to use this logic at all at run-time stems from the fact that we are interpreting the AST.
+Our need to use this logic at all at run-time stems from the fact that we are interpreting the AST, rather than generating code.
 In a Jython compiler that generates Java byte code, we would generate instructions to access fast locals, cells or a map directly, and the index or name would be a constant in that code.